Safe at School

 Yes.
 Arkansas allows school staff to administer insulin, as long as a health plan is in place, a doctor authorizes it, parents have signed a release, and volunteers are trained by health care professional in insulin administration:

-Arkansas also allows schools to recruit volunteers, encourages a school to have one volunteer where a nurse is present (and three where none is present), and prohibits a school district from pressuring or coercing a parent into providing care.
+Arkansas also allows schools to recruit volunteers, encourages a school to have one volunteer care provider where a nurse is present (or three where none is present), and prohibits a school district from requiring a parent to provide care at school or school activities.
 Ark.
 Code § 17-87-103(11).
-Volunteers cannot be liable for improper care.
+Volunteer care providers cannot be liable for improper care.
 Ark.
 Code § 17-87-103(11)(E).

 2. Does Arkansas allow school staff members who are not health care professionals to administer glucagon?

 Yes.
-As stated above Arkansas allows volunteer school staff to provide glucagon administration, as long as they have proper authorization and training.
+As stated above Arkansas allows volunteer school staff (care providers) to provide glucagon administration, as long as they have proper authorization and training.
 Ark.
 Code § 17-87-103(11).

 3. Does Arkansas allow students to self-manage diabetes at school, anytime and anywhere?